School Visitor Procedure

 Unknown/Uninvited Visitors To The School

-Any visitor to the school site who is not wearing an identity badge should be challenged politely to enquire who they are and their business on the school site.
+Any visitor to the school site who is not wearing a visitor’s lanyard should be challenged politely to enquire who they are and their business on the school site.

 The procedures under “Visitors to the School” above will then apply In the event that the visitor refuses to comply, they should be asked to leave the site immediately and a member of the Leadership Team informed.